mateasmario/ct/README.md

 The lexical analyzer's function is to divide the input source code into logical units called "tokens", which are logical units meaningful to a certain programming language.
 Tokens can be anything from identifiers (e.g. `bar`, `foo`) to reserved keywords (e.g. `int`, `char`, `double`), operators (e.g. `+`, `/`, `&&`) or constants (e.g. `5`, `"username"`, `0x4F`).

 The analyzer makes sure that tokens have a correct format and no forbidden symbols have been used in the input.
-For example, an identifier cannot start with a digit, or a number in a hexadecimal format cannot contain letters that come after "F".
+For example, an identifier cannot start with a digit, or a number in a hexadecimal format cannot contain letters that come after character `F`.
 The parsing is done according to certain lexical rules, which are written in a [REGEX](https://en.wikipedia.org/wiki/Regular_expression)-like format.

 The entire list of AtomC's lexical rules can be found [here](LEXICAL_RULES.md), and should be implemented using a [FSM (Finite-state machine)](https://en.wikipedia.org/wiki/Finite-state_machine).
 One may start with an initial state, and move to other corresponding states based on every new character read from the input.
 A certain state only allows a set of possible inputs, leading to the failure of the entire compilation process, if an invalid character is read.